faithvoid/conky-status-monitor/README.md

 # conky-status-monitor
 Faithvoid's Status Monitoring Conky Configuration.

 I built this so that I could easily check on my system temperatures and CPU/GPU/HDD/network usage, along with displaying whatever I'm streaming in Spotify (using conky-spotify by Madh93).
 Designed to look elegant and blend in.
-Designed for 1440p monitors, but if the text is too small

 ![Screenshot_2021-05-02_16-48-41](https://user-images.githubusercontent.com/56975081/116827365-9af9ad00-ab66-11eb-83d8-23ac8c850ba1.png)